stimpy77/namespace.js/README.md

     alert(myapp.util.add(2,2)); // alerts '4'
     alert(ns.add(3,4)); // alerts '7'

 You can use a revealing module pattern.
 The context ("this") is the new namespace.
 Whatever is modified in the context returned is merged with the closure's output.
-(A return object is required.)
+(A return object is required if a function parameter is supplied.)

     var nsimpl = namespace('a.b.impl', function() {
         var x = 1+2;  // private